How to Be Camera Ready for Set

 Wardrobe

 In some cases, like in period pieces or specialty roles, production may provide wardrobe for you.
 Please wear clean and sufficient undergarments and any other pieces instructed in your details.
-For example, if you are playing a paramedic, wardrobe may provide the uniform, but ask you to bring a specific color and style of shirt, socks, and shoes.
+For some roles, like when playing a paramedic, wardrobe may provide the uniform, but ask you to bring a specific color t-shirt, socks, and shoes.

 Makeup

-For women, most of your roles will require some sort of makeup application.
-If your Details Blog does not include makeup notes or if you are asked to show up with a natural look, that usually means a base foundation, mascara, and light blush.
-When putting together more detailed looks, be sure you understand the era and setting of the show.
-If you’re booked as a patron in a Provincetown diner on Hightown, you’re going to have a different look than that of someone eating at a ritzy LA restaurant on Twenties.
+For women, most roles will require some sort of makeup application.
+If your details do not include makeup notes or if you are asked to show up with a natural look, that usually means a base foundation, mascara, and light blush.
+When putting together more specific looks, be sure you understand the era and setting of the show.
+If you're booked as a patron in a New Jersey diner on The Watcher, you're going to have a different look than that of someone eating at a ritzy Manhattan restaurant on Blue Bloods.
+Don't forget to bring any makeup items with you to set that you'll need to keep your look camera ready throughout the workday.

 For men, makeup is not usually a requirement, though translucent powder is helpful to control shine from lights on set.
-Though some roles, like club or Halloween scenes, may call for some form of makeup.
+Though a few roles, like club or Halloween scenes, may call for some form of makeup.

-If you are unfamiliar with makeup application or need help putting a look together, there are plenty of online resources and YouTube tutorials based on your skin tone that can help.
+If you are unfamiliar with makeup application or need help putting a look together, there are plenty of online resources and YouTube tutorials that can help.

 Hair

-Another important part of being camera ready is having your hair styled for set.
-For modern roles, you may not receive detailed hair instructions and instead could be given general notes like “formal styles” or “ponytails and buns.”
-Whatever the case, please show up to set with an appropriate hair style for your category.
-When booked in period roles, you can be given instructions and reference photos to recreate specific looks.
+Another important part of being camera ready is styling your hair for set.
+For modern roles, you may not receive detailed hair instructions and instead could be given general notes like "formal styles" or "ponytails and buns."
+Whatever the case, please show up to set with an appropriate hairstyle for your category.
+When booked in period roles, like in Genius: MLK/X or Daisy Jones & the Six, you can be given instructions and reference photos to recreate specific looks.
 For certain eras, this means arriving with your hair in rollers and finishing your look on set.

 If you have facial hair, please pay close attention to job posts and messages as some roles require you to be clean shaven.
 If you are not willing to shave, please do not submit for these types of roles.

 Want to learn other ways to prepare for working as a Background Actor?
-Check out our articles Wardrobe Essentials Background Actors Should Know and What to Do Once You’ve Been Booked.
+Check out our articles Wardrobe Essentials Background Actors Should Know and Creating TV and Film Hairstyles for Background Actors.